jajuk-team/jajuk-team.github.io/manual/ddj.md

 ### How to use DJs ?
 The entry point for DJ feature is the DJ button (see the [commands](commands.html)).

 - A single click on the DJ icon requires selected DJ to generate and launch a new playlist.
-Note that this feature is available from the systray as well.
 - You can select the default DJ by clicking on the drop down button and checking a DJ if you have some.
 Note that the selected DJ name is also displayed as a tooltip on the DJ button.

 ### The DJ Wizard